Frequently Asked Questions

 Our number one priority at Moshava Ba’ir is always the safety and security of your children.
 The Frisch campus is in a secluded, suburban area.
 We control access to the grounds at all times.
 We are staffed by full time security guards (armed).
 In addition to the experienced camp professionals running the program and the many staff with CPR and First Aid training, we employ a full time nurse as camp health director for the summer.

 Yes!
-Moshava Ba’ir is looking to hire excellent staff for multiple position, including senior positions, counselors, specialty staff, and lifeguards.
-Please find the staff page to learn more and apply.
+Moshava Ba’ir is looking to hire excellent staff for multiple positions, including senior positions, counselors, specialty staff, and lifeguards.
+Please find the staff page to learn more or apply here.

 Our application process is first–come, first–served.
 Once an age group is full, applicants are placed on a waiting list.
 In the event that space becomes available, spots in the program are allocated on a first come, first–served basis.
 When multiple applicants are in the same position on the waiting list, spots are allocated by lottery.
 In all cases, we will not cash an applicant’s deposit check if we cannot offer the applicant a place in the program.